 The biggest deciding factors are going to be how much use you will get from the headphones, your personal preference and the environment you will be using them in.

-We’d highly recommend noise cancelling headphones to anyone who is spending time on a train, bus or plane as they will transform your experience for the better.
+We’d highly recommend noise-canceling headphones to anyone who is spending time on a train, bus or plane as they will transform your experience for the better.